Andyargueasae/chloroscan/docs/source/main/installation.rst

     pip3 install chloroscan

-Alternatively, you can create a conda environment with compatible python version, and install chloroscan in it:
+Alternatively, you can create a conda environment with compatible python version, and install chloroscan in it.
+Make sure that conda/mamba is initiated for bash.

 .. code-block:: bash